 What you can do online

-If you are registered for online services you can:
+When you are registered for a Centrelink online account you can:

 - claim a range of Centrelink payments